XygenSS/DDA-stuff-by-xy/Amrita/README.md

 # Questions

+### How do you install?
+Download the repo, and put the "amrita" folder inside (cataclysm directory)/data/mods
 ### How do you use this mod?
 First, craft a dose of Amrita.
 Drinking it will grant you the "freed mind" mutation, which can be activated to bring up the character switch menu.
 Be warned: If you switch to a character that has not freed their mind, you will be stuck in that character until you acquire another dose of Amrita or use the camp function to switch back!